foxykeep/DataDroid/README.markdown

 In order to use DataProxy in your project you have to do the following steps :

 1. Download the current version of the DataProxy project on your computer using git (`git clone http://github.com/foxykeep/DataProxy.git`).
-The repository contains the following folder
+The repository contains the following folders :
     * DataProxy : the library.
 You'll import this library in your project
     * DataProxyPoC : the demonstration application.
 This project contains code showing how to use the DataProxy as well as skeleton classes you can fill for your project.
 2. Import the project DataProxy in your Eclipse workspace.